puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 ### PE 3.2.2 (4/15/2014)

+#### Bug Fixes

+This release fixes several minor bugs.

+#### Bad Data in Facter’s `architecture` Fact

+Previously on AIX agents, a bug caused Facter to return the system’s model number (e.g., IBM 3271) instead of the processor’s architecture (e.g. Power6).

+#### `puppet module list --tree` Didn't Work Without `metadata.json`

+Previously, if you ran `puppet module generate <module name>` or manually created a module directory on the PE module path (`/etc/puppetlabs/puppet/module`) you would get a module structure that did not include `metadata.json`, which is required to run `puppet module list --tree`.

 #### Security Fixes

 *[CVE-2014-2525 LibYAML vulnerability could allow arbitrary code execution in a URI in a YAML file](http://puppetlabs.com/security/cve/cve-2014-2525)*